-Protein deficiency is a myth created by dog food companies struggling to capture the market with high protein labels which hide the source.
+Dog food companies struggle to capture the market with high protein labels which hide the source.
 Here's what your dog wants you to know!

-Too few canine nutrition books cover protein other than to warn of skin problems, itching, and behavioral problems such tail chasing, often related to protein deficiency.
-Learn what they don't tell you about "high protein."
+Too few canine nutrition books cover protein other than to warn of skin and behavioral problems such as tail chasing as possible side effects of too much "high protein."
+See example chart.

-It is most unlikely that any dog fed commercially processed dog food could suffer from protein deficiency.
+Any dog fed commercially processed dog food is unlikely to suffer from protein deficiency.
 Pet food manufacturers strive to out-do each other as regards protein content labeling.
-Even allowing for poor quality protein, a dog that eats commercially prepared dog food will not suffer from protein deficiency.
+Even allowing for poor quality protein, a dog that eats commercially prepared dog food will get adequate levels of protein.

 It should be noted that excessive protein levels can be detrimental to dogs with certain health conditions.
-The key is probably what the book stresses, feeding natural, wholesome, complete protein.
+That said, the key is feeding natural, wholesome, complete protein.

-As a student of nature and human health, I’ve revised our own canine nutritional program many times over the past 52 years due to changes in the dog food ingredients, protein source, and manufacturing.
-In the 80s, the President/CEO of a major dog food brand was one of our Akita owners.
+As a student of nature as it relates to health, I’ve revised our own canine nutritional program many times over the past 42 years due to changes in the dog food ingredients, protein source, and manufacturing.
+In the 1880s, the President/CEO of a major dog food brand was one of my Akita owners.
 What I learned about the dog food industry was shocking!
-Now, even in the age of the internet, the average dog owner still doesn’t know much about "protein" and is therefore vulnerable to unscrupulous veterinary office advice and/or prescription diet foods to cure the problems caused by commercial pet foods...
+Now, even in the age of the internet, the average dog owner still doesn’t know much about "protein" and is therefore vulnerable to unscrupulous or ignorant veterinary advice including switching to prescription diet foods to cure the problems caused by commercial pet foods.

-So the solution for protein deficiency or "protein intolerance" such as itching, tail chasing, self-mutilation, hyperactive or destructive behavior is:
+The solution for protein deficiency or "protein intolerance" is:

 Ø Feed a variety of steroid and hormone-free raw meat, i.e. poultry, beef, venison, mutton, and chicken to insure against protein deficiency.
 Note: Never give cooked bones due to splintering.